aamank11/WhatsTheMove-Final-MadHacks/README.md

-# WhatsTheMove – Architecture Overview
+# WhatsTheMove – You land the J*b, we'll do the rest!

 WhatsTheMove is a web app that helps students and early-career professionals plan a move for internships, co-ops, or new jobs.
 It combines: